googleapis/python-aiplatform/README.rst

 Generative AI in the Vertex AI SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use Gen AI features from the Vertex AI SDK, you can instantiate a Gen AI client with the following:
+To use Gen AI features from the Vertex AI SDK, you can instantiate a Vertex SDK client with the following:

 .. code-block:: Python